David5p/The-Ashes-2025-2026/README.md

 - The user strories provided a noteworthy reference point and I was allowed to ensure and test that all of the must haves were achieved for the website.

-- The website's functionality was primarily checked and assessed on Google chrome and using inspect to check fuctionality on different screen sizes.
+- The website's functionality was primarily checked and assessed on Google Chrome and using inspect to check fuctionality on different screen sizes.

 ### PageSpeed Insights
-- I tested the website on PageSpeed Insights which allowed me to find out that my form was not labelled correctly and not all my images had alt tags which explained why the accessibility rating was not 100%.
-As you can see in the tables below PageSpeed Insights desktop and pageSpeed Insights mobile have given the website 100% for accessibility.
+- I tested the website on PageSpeed Insights which allowed me to find out more details that my form was not labelled correctly and not all my images had alt tags which explained why the accessibility rating was not 100%.
+As you can see in the tables below PageSpeed Insights desktop and PageSpeed Insights mobile have given the website 100% for accessibility on all pages.

 | App           | Screenshot  desktop                                                      |
 |-----------    |--------------------------------------------------------------------------|